Lower back pain is a common reason that people visit their health care providers.

 About 80% of the population will experience lower back pain sometime in their lives.

-It is therefore important that your health care provide does a thorough history and exam to determine the cause of lower back pain.
+It is therefore important that your health care provider performs a thorough history and exam to determine the cause of lower back pain.

 Chiropractors are trained to differentially diagnose whether lower back pain is in fact due musculoskeletal causes or otherwise, in which case a referral to a physician may be necessary.

-The common conception is that low back pain is probably result of sprain and strain but it is important to remember that lower back pain isn’t always ‘lower back pain’.
+The common conception is that low back pain is probably the result of sprain and strain but it is important to remember that lower back pain isn't always "lower back pain".

 If you're currently experiencing lower back pain, give us a call - 519-258-8544.